Kanmuri/kanjipairs_html/README.md

   2. If the readings of those two cards don't match, then the cards are flipped over after a small delay

 # TODO
-* Make it look better
-* Try and solve the race condition from clicking too many cards in quick succession
 * Provide options to filter the random set, possible ideas include:
   1. 常用漢字 (Jouyou Kanji) -- Only show kanji in the "common use" set
   2. Filter by other metadata that's in the KANJIDIC2 file